 You can also generate ASA 8 or 9 synchronization scripts from a command prompt.
 Start the server using the -za switch, then run dbmlsync and set the SendColumnNames extended option to on.
 For example:

-'''

-dbmlsrv9 -c "dsn=masterdb" -za

-dbmlsync -c "dsn=remotedb" -e SendColumnNames=ON
+dbmlsrv9 -c "dsn=masterdb" -za dbmlsync -c "dsn=remotedb" -e SendColumnNames=ON emp_name, and dept_id.
+The primary key is emp_id.
+The generated download scripts use a timestamp based download.

-'''

 Generated scripts